huggingface/hub-docs/docs/api-inference/tasks/fill_mask.md

 	return response.json()

 output = query({
-	"inputs": "The answer to the universe is .",
+	"inputs": "The answer to the universe is [MASK].",
 })
 ```